-Dr. Qian is professor of public health sciences at Penn State and professor and chair of the Department of Epidemiology and Biostatistics at St. Louis University.
+Dr. Zhengmin Qian is a professor of public health sciences at Penn State and professor and chair of the Department of Epidemiology and Biostatistics at St. Louis University.
 He teaches courses in epidemiology, exposure assessment, and public health evaluation.
 His research interests are in environmental epidemiology, global health, and the medical and public health impact of air pollution.
-For more than 15 years, he been a key investigator in Health Effects of Long-term Air Pollution on Lung Function and Respiratory Health in Children and Adults in Four Chinese Cities, sponsored by the US EPA.
+For more than 15 years, he has been a key investigator in Health Effects of Long-term Air Pollution on Lung Function and Respiratory Health in Children and Adults in Four Chinese Cities, sponsored by the EPA.
 Dr. Qian has published more than 170 peer-reviewed papers and reviews research proposals for federal agencies.

 Dr. Bruce Rudy is an assistant professor of emergency medicine.
 He works clinically as a physician assistant in the Department of Emergency Medicine.
 Additionally, he is the chief deputy with the Lebanon County (Pennsylvania) Coroner's Office and is the public information officer with Western Lebanon County Regional Emergency Management Agency.
 He teaches courses on scholarly writing and mentors students on their research initiatives and publications.
 His research interests include preparation of medical specialties in public health preparedness; his publications have appeared in both academic and clinical peer-reviewed journals.
 In his spare time, he officiates soccer, basketball, and baseball games at the collegiate level.

 Ready to Learn More?

 Get the resources you need to make informed decisions about your education.
 Request information on this program and other programs of interest by completing this form.